Gwich'in site focuses on caribou

 - Dene-Yeniseian Connection at ANLC

 For information about the Dene-Yeniseian languages visit the Dene-Yeniseian page.
-The ANLC sponsored a Dene-Yeniseian workshop in 2012 at UAF and a public lecture by Professor Edward Vajda, whose work has illuminated the similarities between the languages of the Ket people and North America's Tlingit, Eyak, and Na-Dene peoples.
+Professor Edward Vajda's 2010 article work illuminated the similarities between the languages of the Ket people of Siberia and North America's Tlingit, Eyak, and Na-Dene peoples.
 Vajda's 2013 article is available online.

 About the ANLC